User Guide

 About

-Shows the current version, a link to the PositionPro website, a warranty disclaimer, and a link to the End-User License Agreement.
+Shows the current version, a link to the PositionPro website, a warranty disclaimer, and a link to the End-User Licence Agreement.

 You can back up all your PositionPro settings — including every profile, saved position, excluded apps, monitor assignments, and shortcuts — into a single file.